PauliusMacernis/KnowledgeBase/Python.md

 Anaconda is a distribution of packages built for data science.
 It comes with conda, a package and environment manager.
 See https://anaconda.org/
 Anaconda is a program to manage (install, upgrade, or uninstall) packages and environments to use with Python.
 Anaconda comes with a bunch of data science packages.
 Over 160 scientific packages and their dependencies are also installed.
 If we install Anaconda, then a basic few packages are installed by default.
 However, you can install any more packages, if needed.

+If you are using Anaconda, you are in the `base(root)` environment by-default.

 ## Anaconda Navigator